ggfolks/moncher/README.md

 # Monster Rancher

-A game build on the [tfw platform](https://github.com/tfwdev/platform).
+A game built on the [tfw platform](https://github.com/tfwdev/platform).

 ## Building